alvertogit/codetest/README.md

 postgres_db_1  | LOG:  autovacuum launcher started
 ```

-If this happens simply press 'Control+C', wait patienly to return to shell and repeat again the same command.
+If this happens simply press 'Control+C', wait patiently to return to shell and repeat again the same command.
 If everything goes fine at the end it should appear something similar to:

 ```bash
 ...